spulijal13/SBERT-movie-review/README.md

-This project explores sentiment classification of IMDb movie reviews using both traditional machine learning and modern embedding-based approaches.
+This project explores sentiment classification of IMDb movie reviews using both traditional machine learning and modern embedding based approaches.

 # Overview